 Boomerang Parenting

-I am shopping online for a new silicone bib for my daughter after we left hers in a vacation home.
+I am shopping online for a silicone bib for my daughter after we left hers in a vacation home.
 My son leans over my shoulders.
-“Why are you shopping” he asks.
+“Why are you shopping?” he asks.
 “Because we need a new bib for your sister”, I respond.
 He emphatically stares at the assortment of bibs hanging on hooks in our kitchen.
-They are not as nice as the one I have in my online shopping cart, but they do the trick.
+They are not as nice as the ones I have in my online shopping cart, but they do the trick.
 “Do you really need a bib, or do you want a bib?
 These are two different things.”
 I hear myself say this exact phrase.
 I see us in the supermarket, where he saw a stuffed animal that he really wanted.
 I honestly had no idea I sounded that annoying.

 “Which one of the four robots should I get?” his dad asks.